g0dEngineer/ASTIS/data/TypeA_NonProgrammers/README_DIPLOMA.md

 ![Alt Text](https://github.com/g0dEngineer/ASTIS/blob/main/data/tick.png)

 # Fourth Semester (Estimated Completion Duration: 2+ weeks) ~ Apply prior semesters' knowledge to build an app of your choosing.
-1. Search for a **problem to solve** preferably in Jamaica or otherwise worldwide:
+1. Search for a **problem to solve** preferably in your country or otherwise worldwide:

       a.
-If the problem has **not yet been solved** worldwide or in Jamaica, you can **manipulate any existing python/tensorflow code** etc, to solve the problem.
+If the problem has **not yet been solved** worldwide or in  your country, you can **manipulate any existing python/tensorflow code** etc, to solve the problem.

       b.
 If the problem has **already been solved**, try to apply whatever you learnt to either achieve the same efficiency, or better, by using **your own code assemblies**.